jens-classen/vergo/README.md

 logic (FOL) by relying on an embedded theorem prover.
 That is to say Prolog is used only for the *manipulation* of formulas (for syntactic transformations such as regression), which are represented as terms with a special syntax.
-For example. `all(X,some(Y,P(X,Y) * -Q(Y,X)))` expresses that for every `X` there is some `Y` such that `P(X,Y)` and not `Q(Y,X)` holds. *Inference* tasks, such as deciding whether an initial theory entails a query formula, are then delegated to the theorem prover.
+For example. `all(X,some(Y,p(X) + q(Y) * -r(X,Y)))` expresses that for every `X` there is some `Y` such that `p(X)` or `q(Y)` and not `r(X,Y)` holds (with the usual syntactical preference among Boolean connectives). *Inference* tasks, such as deciding whether an initial theory entails a query formula, are then delegated to the theorem prover.
 The reason for this is that for the purpose of formal verification, it is necessary to adhere strictly to the formal definition of the underlying logic, and avoid intermingling Prolog evaluation with GOLOG reasoning.
 It also means that the full expressivity of FOL can be utilized to devise agent programs, which, as always, comes at the price of computational efficiency.